solita/solita.github.com/_posts/2017-10-04-Law-of-quality.md

 select * from winners order by name;
 ```

 As the article on [Alphabetical Order](https://en.wikipedia.org/wiki/Alphabetical_order) in Wikipedia informs us, the order of the letters in the alphabet depends on the country.
 V may come before W, or can it?
 And the order has been changed in some countries quite recently.
 This may result in ordersings that are a bit surprising as some characters can even have equal standing in the order.
 Do you actually know what ordering your database server is using now?
 Did you specify it?
+This [article about ordering in Oracle SQL database](https://docs.oracle.com/cd/B19306_01/server.102/b14225/ch5lingsort.htm) has plenty of details, but how many software developers read such documents?
+To make matters worse, you need to read this about [collation in Microsoft SQL Server](https://www.red-gate.com/simple-talk/sql/sql-development/questions-sql-server-collations-shy-ask/) even if you know Oracle inside out.
+Each vendor has a bit different ways to deal with these things.

 Characters also need to be escaped, encoded and re-enconded multiple times during their travel through servers and switches and lines of code.
 We do it with [URL encoding](https://www.w3schools.com/TagS/ref_urlencode.asp), [HTML encoding](https://www.w3schools.com/html/html_charset.asp) and many other forms of encoding.
 It is anything but easy to have everything working perfectly in a complex modern software system.